sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 We recommend securing the endpoint with Basic Authentication if the payment gateway supports that.

-## Integrating your Flex marketplace with a 3rd-party payment gateway
+## Integrating your Sharetribe marketplace with a 3rd-party payment gateway

-There are two main options for integrating Flex with a 3rd-party payment
+There are two main options for integrating Sharetribe with a 3rd-party payment gateway:
-gateway:

-- [Privileged transitions][flex-docs-privileged-transitions-background]
+- [Privileged transitions][dev-docs-concepts-privileged-transitions]
-- [Events][flex-docs-events-reference].
+- [Events][dev-docs-refence-events].

 For some payment flow stages you can use either method to build the integration, but for some stages using exactly one of the two is